-Switching to sulfate and silicone-free products is truly a journey and something that I embarked on about three years ago.
+Switching to sulfate and silicone-free hair and scalp products is truly a journey and something that I embarked on about three years ago.
 In the beginning, you may feel frustrated or lost, but it’s so worth it in the end as you’ll notice healthier growth, a more hydrated scalp, and a true shine that only comes from hair that’s moisturized to the core.
 Read on to learn more about what to expect when you’re making the transition yourself.

 Sulfates are surfactants that provide a lather in products like shampoo to help remove dirt, oil and residue from the hair.